Web font optimisation

 sans-serif;

-The browser will display the first system font available from this pile.
-The list can become outdated, though, as operating systems change, but that’s not too big of an issue, because the most typical font will always be used, which should be at the end of this pile.
+The browser will display the first available font in the operating system of this stack.
+This list may become outdated as operating systems change, but it is not too much of a problem because the most general source will always be used, which should be at the bottom of the stack.

-It’s recommended to avoid loading fonts when their use is reduced to a minimum, as well as in cases where we don’t specify a font for bold and italic styles, but in the CSS we do tell the browser that we want to see it in any of those styles.
-The browser itself converts them reasonably well.
+It is advisable to avoid loading fonts when their use is minimal and also for those cases in which if we do not specify the font for bold or italics, and in the CSS we tell it that we want to see it in any of these formats, the browser itself converts them reasonably well.

 Caching fonts in the browser

-Don’t forget to cache fonts in the browser using the cache-control header.
+Don’t forget to cache the fonts in the browser with the cache-control header.

-It’s important to remove from fonts all glyphs not belonging to the alphabet used on the website.
-For example, if we have a website in English and Spanish, and Latin alphabet glyphs are enough for us, we don’t need Chinese, Japanese, Russian or Arabic characters.
+Glyphs that do not belong to the alphabet used by the web should be removed from the fonts.
+For example, in the case of a web site in English and Spanish, the glyphs of the Latin alphabet are sufficient, so we do not need Chinese, Japanese, Russian or Arabic characters.

 @font-face {